 We can also use the rights we have to grant a new lease, tenancy or licence of the property.
 In addition, we can collect the rent being paid under an existing lease, tenancy or licence.
 We can also agree to the lease, tenancy or licence being extended or given up, or to changing the terms.
-The restrictions contained in sections 99 and 100 of the LPA 1925 governing the terms on which leases may be granted or surrenders accepted will not apply.
 We will use any money we receive from the letting to reduce or pay off the money you owe us.